 George Church: An American geneticist, molecular engineer, and chemist.
 Church is the Robert Winthrop Professor of Genetics at Harvard Medical School, Professor of Health Sciences and Technology at Harvard and MIT, and a founding member of the Wyss Institute for Biologically Inspired Engineering.
 He is known for his professional contributions in the sequencing of genomes and interpreting such data, in synthetic biology and genome engineering, and in an emerging area of neuroscience that proposes to map brain activity and establish a “functional connectome.”
 Among these, Church is known for pioneering the specialized fields of personal genomics and synthetic biology.
 He has co-founded commercial concerns spanning these areas, and others from green and natural products chemistry to infectious agent testing and fuel production, including Knome, LS9, and Joule Unlimited (respectively, human genomics, green chemistry, and solar fuel companies).

-The first-ever Presidents’ Panel, bringing together the heads of four cryonics organizations: Patrick Harris, Dennis Kowalski, Emil Kendziorra, and Peter Tsolakides.
+The first-ever Presidents’ Panel, bringing together the present or former heads of four cryonics organizations: Max More, Dennis Kowalski, Emil Kendziorra, and Peter Tsolakides.

 Among the other sessions: